EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-multiagentflow-class.md

 ---

-## Intergrade Reviews Agent in MultiAgentFlow Class
+## Integrate Reviews Agent in MultiAgentFlow Class

 In this step, we will update the `MultiAgentFlow` class to accept the Reviews Agent, emit and handle review events, and add a step function for the Reviews Agent.
 This will integrate the Reviews Agent into the multi-agent workflow, allowing it to be triggered, run, and its results to be handled like other agents.